 How does this translate into everyday use?
 To begin with, many of us ask too much of our cameras without realizing it.
-If you put your baby daughter on a white blanket out in the sun to take an adorable picture, the camera might see the bright sun and that white blanket and say to itself “Wow, this picture is WAY too bright—let me darken everything.”
+If you put your baby on a white blanket out in the sun to take an adorable picture, the camera might see the bright sun and that white blanket and say to itself,”Wow, this picture is WAY too bright—let me darken everything.”
 And then when you look at the picture later you realize that the blanket is properly exposed but your daughter’s face is too dark.

-2) Use your flash.
+- Try using your flash.
 So many people only use their flash at night or indoors, but it can be a valuable tool outdoors during the day as well.
-Just make sure you’re close enough to your subject that the flash can reach him or her — most pop-up flashes on cameras can only go a few yards at most.
+Just make sure you’re close enough to your subject that the flash can reach him or her.
+Most pop-up flashes on cameras can only go a few yards at most.

-3) Don’t take outdoor pictures in the middle of the day when the sun’s out.
+- Don’t take outdoor pictures in the middle of the day when the sun’s out.
 I know this seems a bit unhelpful, especially if you’re trying to capture moments from your daughter’s pool party at 1 pm on a Saturday in June.
 But if you think creatively, you’ll see there are ways to do it.
-Take advantage of snacktime, when they come up to the screen porch (shade!) for a break.
-Take more pictures towards the end of the pool party, like 4 or 5 pm, when the sun is lower in the sky and you can stand facing the sun and yell “Look over here!” to take a shot so the sun is behind them.
+Take advantage of snack time, when they come up to the screen porch (shade!) for a break.
+Take more pictures toward the end of the pool party, like 4 or 5 pm, when the sun is lower in the sky and you can stand facing the sun and yell, “Look over here!” to take a shot so the sun is behind them.
 Or wait until the shadow of that huge oak tree is over part of the pool so there is some diffusion from the sun.

-4) Although these tips will dramatically improve your outdoor portraits, you can get even better pictures if you really get to know your camera.
+- Although these tips will dramatically improve your outdoor portraits, you can get even better pictures if you really get to know your camera.
 Read the manual.
 Start using settings other than “Auto” (and no, I’m not talking about the pre-sets like “Sports” and “Portraits”).
-Try “P” to start with — you will gain much greater control over your camera and start to learn via trial and error about just how well your camera can take pictures.
+Try “P” to start with.
+You will gain much greater control over your camera and start to learn via trial and error about just how well your camera can take pictures.

 About the Author:

-Elizabeth Morrison is a self-employed business owner in the Charlotte, North Carolina area (www.elizabethmorrisonphotography.com).
+Elizabeth Morrison is a self-employed business owner in the Charlotte, North Carolina area.
 Her photography studio, Elizabeth Morrison Photography, specializes in contemporary family portraiture.